Archive for the ‘Tutorials’ Category

 Good luck, and happy WPMU’ing!

-UPDATE 3/4/09: If you’d like to configure OS X Leopard to host multiple local Wordpress instances, follow this great tutorial at O’Reilly.
+UPDATE 3/4/09: If you’d like to configure OS X Leopard to host multiple local WordPress instances, follow this great tutorial at O’Reilly.
 I’ve spent hours piecing together solutions from various articles, but this O’Reilly article sums it up great.
 Basically, I’ve now got WPMU running locally at test.wpmu.local, and WordPress running locally at test.wp.local.
 Apache’s Virtual Hosts are really powerful, and essential if you’re going to be working on multiple client websites that run on WordPress.